promptfoo/promptfoo/site/docs/red-team/configuration.md

 ## Plugins

-Plugins are specified as an array of either strings (plugin ids) or objects with `id` and optional `numTests` properties.
-They must exactly match the plugin ids available in the redteam system.
+Plugins are specified as an array of either strings (plugin IDs) or objects with `id` and optional `numTests` properties.
+They must exactly match the plugin IDs available in the redteam system.

 ### Plugin Specification